aminbeigi/cash-flow-statement-generator/README.md

 </p>

 ## Description
 I created this small script to automate the process of generating a simple personal cash flow statement via a list of transactions.
+The output generated is text on the command line interface.
 To see the supported format of the transaction data, see [transaction_data-template-xlsx](/data/transaction_data-template.xlsx).

 ## Instructions